 Exam time is near and many students have started studying for their exams specially the ones who are appearing for the boards.
 However, some students find it hard to sit down and study.
 This is usually due to anxiety which comes from expectations.
 These expectations may be their own, their parents – that is you, and their teachers.
 Their mind keeps wandering when they sit down and they become restless.
 They would rather do something else than sit down to study.
 This is where you as a parent will have to step in and handle the situation.
 Parents are instrumental in helping children succeed.
+Here are some Tips for parents before exams.

 Taking Care of Health